Chapter 6 : Year 1: Hogsmeade

 “I missed you too,” Hermione said and leaned her head against his shoulder.
 “Don’t get me wrong, I love being back at Hogwarts, but it’s not the same without you.”

 “I know what you mean,” Ron said.
 “I wish you could be with me at the Ministry every day.”

-“I might be next year,” Hermione said.
+“I might be, next year,” said Hermione, a smile growing on her face.
 “Professor McGonnagall talked to a few people at the Ministry, because she’s aware of my… passion for the rights of house-elves.
 Guess what they said?
 They’re saving me a spot in the Department for the Regulation and Control of Magical Creatures!”
 She looked so proud that Ron couldn’t help but laugh.

 “That’s amazing,” he said.
 “I can’t think of anyone who’d be better suited for a job like that.
 Well, maybe Hagrid… but then again, he’d only bring the creatures home with him, so he might not be that good after all!”

 The bell by the door, followed by abrupt silence, announced that a certain person had come back into the inn.
 Sure enough, Ron thought as he lifted his head, Harry and Ginny had just walked in through the door.
 He smiled when he realized that Ginny was walking close to Harry, holding her arm around his waist with a glowing smile on her face.